 - My Keto Kitchen has a superbly easy keto whipped cream recipe here.
 The fact is that you can use your favorite low-carb sweetener to make keto whipped cream and it's literally the same recipe as normal whipped cream, just without the sugar.

 - Trina Krug has a delicious, wintery peppermint whipped cream recipe here that will satisfy your holiday keto sweet tooth.

 - Check out this frozen keto chocolate whipped cream recipe over at Sprinkle Some Fun.

-Reddi Whip is an Okay Addition to Your Keto Diet Routine
+Okay Addition to Your Keto Diet Routine

 While keto purists might balk at the fact that Reddi Whip has sugar in it, it's perfectly fine for a keto diet in moderation.
 There's nothing wrong with sugar itself - too much is definitely bad, but in small doses, it's fine, even on keto.
 In this case, "small doses" means 2 tablespoons at a time, per day.